Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-identity-providers-for-developer-portal.md

 # Configure Identity Providers for Developer Portal

-You can manage which Identity Providers (IdPs) are available for consumers to authenticate and generate API keys in the Developer Portal.
+You can configure the Identity Providers (IdPs) available for consumers to authenticate and generate API keys in the Developer Portal from the Choreo Console.

 !!!
 Note -
-    For organizations created after **24th of April 2025**, the Choreo Built-in Identity Provider is configured by default.
-Organizations created before this date allow all configured identity providers to be used in the Developer Portal.
+    Organizations created after **April 24th, 2025**, will have the **Choreo Built-in Identity Provider** configured by default.
+Organizations created before this date will continue to allow all configured identity providers to be used in the Developer Portal.

 Follow these steps to configure Identity Providers: